 However, I need a break in the middle of the day to recharge… and you know what?
 So do my children!

 My 2.5-year-old identical twin girls, Josie and Margo have been boycotting their naps recently.
 Theo, my 4.5-year-old went through several sleep regressions, and while it definitely wasn’t fun, it made me more prepared to handle my twin toddlers refusing to nap.

-Here are my thoughts on what to do when your twin toddlers won’t nap.
+Here are my thoughts on how to get your twin toddlers to nap when they won’t.

 Why Your Twin Toddlers Won’t Nap

 Before I get into what to do when your twin toddlers won’t nap, we need to establish why.

 The answer is simple: because they’re BFF’s and want to chat and play.
 Do you remember sleepovers as a kid?
 I sure do.
 We stayed up allllll night long, talking, giggling, and eating junk food.
 Your twins are having a massive slumber party during nap time.

 This is definitely the case with my 2.5-year-old twin girls.
 There was one day in particular when Margo was tired, rubbed her eyes, and curled up to go to sleep.

 A few minutes after I left their room, I heard her twin sister, Josie, shouting at her “MARMO!
 WAKE UP MARMO!”
 I mean…. it’s adorable, but also so stinking rotten!

 Sometimes they sing together (complete with shouting “Yay!” and clapping at the end of each song), jump in their cribs, play peekaboo, throw their stuffed animals at each other.